abpframework/abp/docs/en/Image-Manipulation.md

 }
 ```

+> See the [ImageSharp documentation](https://docs.sixlabors.com/api/ImageSharp/SixLabors.ImageSharp.Processing.ResizeMode.html) for more information about the resize modes.

 ### ImageResizeResult

 The `ImageResizeResult` is a generic class that is used to return the result of the image resize operations.
 It has the following properties: